-To assess impacts along an existing, heavily-used rail corridor, Alternatives 2, 3, and 11 were modeled and compared to the FTA impact criteria to evaluate the change in ground-borne vibration as a result of the project.
-Along the existing tunnel alignment, future predicted vibration levels under Alternative 1 and
+To assess impacts along an existing, heavily-used rail corridor, the Build Alternatives were modeled and compared to the FTA impact criteria to evaluate the change in ground-borne vibration as a result of the Project.
+Along the existing tunnel alignment, future predicted vibration levels under Alternative 1 and Alternative 2 were compared against the levels predicted for the Existing Condition to determine the relative change in impact.
+Along Alternatives 3A, 3B, and 3C, future predicted vibration levels were compared against the FTA absolute criteria threshold limits to determine the onset and magnitude of impact.